 5. Use Software to Help You

-There are many apps available online that you can use to help you run your contest and keep it organized.
+There are many online apps that you can use to help you run your contest and keep it organized.

 - Rafflecopter – This one also works with Facebook and your website, but it also has its own WordPress plugin for extra accessibility.
 Free plans are available.

 - SnapApp – This one works on basically every one of your social platforms, so it’s a great one to use if you’re targeting something other than Facebook.
-It’s a bit more expensive, but it’s used by lots of professionals, so you know you can trust it.
+It’s a bit more expensive, but many professionals use it, so you know you can trust it.

 - Shortstack – Another option for Facebook compatibility and lots of different contest formats.
 Free plans are available.